vwxyzjn/cleanrl/docs/index.md

 Good luck have fun :rocket:

 ⚠️ **NOTE**: CleanRL is *not* a modular library and therefore it is not meant to be imported.
 At the cost of duplicate code, we make all implementation details of a DRL algorithm variant easy to understand, so CleanRL comes with its own pros and cons.
-You should consider using CleanRL if you want to 1) understand all implementation details of an algorithm's varaint or 2) do quick prototypes.
+You should consider using CleanRL if you want to 1) understand all implementation details of an algorithm's varaint or 2) prototype advanced features that other modular DRL libraries do not support (CleanRL has minimal lines of code so it gives you great debugging experience and you don't have do a lot of subclassing like somtimes in modular DRL libraries).

 ## Citing CleanRL